 The College will gather all data for each individual or vendor who must be tracked through the Tax Navigator software and forward it to the North Carolina Community College System (NCCCS).
-The Foreign National Information Systems (FNIS) Data Gathering Form for individuals or the Foreign National Information Systems Data Gathering Form for gather the data.
+The Foreign National Information Systems (FNIS) Data Gathering Form for individuals or the Foreign National Information Systems Data Gathering Form for Vendors is used to gather the data.